A look at the hostages whose remains are still inside Gaza

 Itay Chen, 19

-Itay Chen was an Israeli American who was abducted along with two other members of his tank battalion, Daniel Peretz, who also died, and Matan Angrest, who survived and was released from captivity on Monday.
+Itay Chen was an Israeli American who was abducted along with two other members of his tank battalion, Daniel Peretz, who also died, and Matan Angrest, who survived and was released from captivity last week.
 Chen loved basketball and studying human biology, according the Hostages Families Forum.

 Amiram Cooper, 84